A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Indicators of Compromise

-• Error logs showing resolved paths for directories outside the permitted --allow-fs-read scope
+• Application logs showing successful path resolutions for files outside the configured --allow-fs-read allowlist.

 Detection Strategies